 A clause relating to ground rent is generally deemed important if ground rent doubles every 10 years, and indeed in recent years if it increases with the rate of RPI.
 These clauses are more common in leases around 2006 onwards.
 Many major developers, including Taylor Wimpey, used them to increase profits without compromising leaseholders.

-If you’re currently in the process of buying a leasehold property and your mortgage is rejected due to ground rent, in this article we look further into why it might have been rejected due to ground rent and how this issue can be resolved, allowing your mortgage lender to approve your application and release the funds for your leasehold purchase.
+The same thing happened to the buyer of my leasehold flat, so I know how you can get around this issue.
+If you’re currently in the process of buying a leasehold property and your mortgage is rejected due to ground rent, in this article we look further into why it might have been rejected due to ground rent and how this issue can be resolved.

 Why Has My Mortgage Been Rejected Due To Ground Rent?